doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Implemented neural networks today.
 Task was to classify handwritten digits.
 As a beginneri used 1 hidden layer, so it's a bit hard-coded.
 Still got an unexpected result after regularization, which I'll sort out tomorrow.

 **Thoughts** : Got very frustrated today because there are so things to keep in mind and I had to debug so many times.
 I'm glad it worked out eventually.

+# 100 Days Of Code - Log

+### Day 43: July 7, 2020

+**Today's Progress**:  Learned about evaluation of hypothesis so that the hypothesis fits properly to the data.
+Also learned how to select the order of hypothesis, and divide training set for testing and cross validation.

+**Thoughts** : All this may be boring to read, but it's really crucial for proper modelling of learning algorithms.